bpmn-io/bpmn-js-example-custom-elements/README.md

 Still valid BPMN 2.0.

-For more complex extensions you can use extension elements.
-The emoji could also be an extension element:
+We could store more complex data inside the `<bpmn:extensionElements />` tag.
+To do this, we would define the emoji as an extension element:

 ```javascript
 {